MohamedAliMerali/React-18---Code-with-mosh/01 - Building components.md

   items: string[];
   heading: string;
 }
+// PS: we declare this in our component
 ```

 Now we give the function a parameter called props, of type Props. after this step, in the 'App' component you'll get 2 compilation errors saying: Type '{}' is missing the following properties from type 'Props': items, heading.